Tang Fei

-Tang Fei (唐飛 (Táng Fēi); born 15 March 1932) is a retired ROC Air Force general.
-He served as the premier of the Republic of China between May 20 and October 6, 2000, under the Chen Shui-bian government of the Democratic Progressive Party (DPP), even though he was a member of the Kuomintang (KMT).
+Tang Fei (唐飛 (Táng Fēi); born 15 March 1932) is a Taiwanese politician and retired ROC Air Force general.
+He served as the prime minister of Taiwan from May 20 to October 2000, under the Chen Shui-bian government of the Democratic Progressive Party (DPP).
+However, as a member of the Kuomintang (KMT), he did not agree with Chen and the DPP's policies and resigned five months after assuming the premiership.